Your vacation home is waiting!

 For history buffs, the center is a treasure trove of artifacts and exhibits that paint a vivid picture of the past.
 The peaceful surroundings and well-preserved sites make it a wonderful day trip, offering both educational value and a serene escape into nature.

-The Pine Island Museum, also known as the Museum of the Islands, is a quaint museum dedicated to the history of Pine Island.
+Also known as the Museum of the Islands, the Pine Island Museum is a quaint spot dedicated to the history of Pine Island.
 It offers a variety of exhibits on the local history, from the Calusa tribe to the early settlers and the island’s development over the years.

 History buffs will find the museum’s collection both comprehensive and charming.
+Some of the highlights include a collection of pottery, shell tools, and a mural inspired by 19th-century archaeologist Frank Cushing.
 It’s a small but rich repository of local history, making it a delightful stop for those looking to delve deeper into the area’s past.
-The museum’s intimate setting adds to its unique charm.
+The museum’s intimate setting adds to its charm.

 10. Chapel by the Sea Cemetery in Captiva